 It was not a simple mission to launch oneself into.
 First off, I made the rounds of Paris by bicycle researching clues that would help start my investigation.
 As I came across kebab restaurants, I began to question their owners, many of whom told me to "come back tomorrow" with a not so subtle undertone of "but don't."
 Others gave the impression that they didn't remember.

-Thanks to lots of window front analysis—and lots of pedalling—I finally found a lead.
-It was a small sticker on the corner of a window, which advertised for a few businesses that specialised in printing menus on LED screens.
+Thanks to lots of window front analysis—and lots of pedaling—I finally found a lead.
+It was a small sticker on the corner of a window, which advertised for a few businesses that specialized in printing menus on LED screens.
 There were a few fuzzy pictures of sandwiches with their Turkish names and a list of numbers to contact.
 My investigation could finally begin.

 The first person I got in touch with was reticent to tell me anything at all.
 At the other end of the line there was a painter who confirmed occasionally working with kebab restaurants, just to make a little extra money.
 Not very talkative, he let out one bit of interesting information: "It's not very well paid—200 to 300 euros, max.
 I work for five or six restaurants per year, that's it."
 He concluded by telling me that in this environment everything functions by word of mouth.
 After some insisting he ended by giving me a huge hint in the form of one word: "Papagan" (the Turkish word for parrot)—the name of a Turkish community newspaper based in Paris.